htrismicristo/nd00333_AZMLND_C2/README.md

 ## Project Overview

+This project shows how to operationalize an ML project from two different approaches:

-This project makes use of Azure to configure a cloud-based machine learning production model, deploy it, and consume it.
+ The first one makes use of Azure ML Studio to configure a cloud-based machine learning production model, deploy it, and consume it.
 First, an AutoML experiment was created using the specifications given and the dataset provided.
-Next, the model with the highest accuracy was deployed, it was the VotingEnsemble model with an accuracy of 0.92.
-After that, logging was enabled for the model and the documentation for the model API was created as well.
-Finally, the model was consumed by using the URI and the key from the gith bash console and two predictions were made as it can be seen in section 2.7 .
+Next, AutoML tries different models and configurations and the model with the highest accuracy is deployed, in this case, it was the VotingEnsemble model with an accuracy of 0.92.
+After that, logging was enabled for the model and the API documentation API was created as well.
+Finally, the model was consumed by using the URI and the key from the gith bash console.
+For that, two different set of individual characteristics were given to the model's endpoint through the POST HTTP method in order to make two different predictions.
+The output can be seen in section 2.7.

-In second place, an Azure pipeline was created, published and consumed.
-First, a notebook with the code required to submit the pipeline was uploaded to azure.
-After that, some specifications were modified to execute the notebook successfully.
-Once the pipeline was created and published, the rest API of the pipeline was used to rerun it and testing the endpoint.
+The second one makes use of the Azure Python SDK to create, publish and consume a pipeline.
+First, a notebook with the code required to submit the pipeline was uploaded to azure ML Studio.
+After that, some specifications were modified to run the notebook successfully on the same compute cluster created for the first approach.
+Once the pipeline was created and examined, metrics of all child runs were retrieved and the best model was tested using a confusion matrix.
+Finally, the pipeline was published and the rest API of the pipeline was used to rerun it and testing the endpoint.

 ## 1. Architectural Diagram